What senior care providers should report back to their clients

 In addition, Calderon suggests that if the senior has dementia, they may be experiencing sundowning moments or mood changes that should be noted.

 We all know that isolation is a major problem for seniors, especially those who live alone, so you’ll do well to report back to your clients on their social activity.
 For example:

-Do they show any interest in going out shopping or meeting up with friends?
+Do they show any interest in connecting with friends?

-Are they participating in their weekly bridge game?
+Are they interested in their regular neighborhood walks?

 Jerome Bagaporo, head of clinical services at United Hebrew’s Skilled Nursing Facility in New Rochelle, says clients want a holistic picture of their family member’s health.
 In other words, in addition to food and water intake, dressing and hygiene activities, “they want to know if they are participating in the many social and recreational activities we offer and what their level of engagement was,” he says.